reactjs/react.dev/content/docs/reference-react-component.md

 shouldComponentUpdate(nextProps, nextState)
 ```

 Use `shouldComponentUpdate()` to let React know if a component's output is not affected by the current change in state or props.
-The default behavior is to re-render on every state change, and in the vast majority of cases you should rely on the default behavior. **Don't add `shouldComponentUpdate()` to a component unless you have a specific performance problem, and [profiling](/docs/optimizing-performance.html) demonstrates that it solves your problem.**
+The default behavior is to re-render on every state change, and in the vast majority of cases you should rely on the default behavior.

+**Don't add `shouldComponentUpdate()` to a component unless you have a specific performance problem, and [profiling](/docs/optimizing-performance.html) demonstrates that it solves your problem.**

+**If you've determined that it helps, consider using a built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent) instead of writing `shouldComponentUpdate()` by hand if a shallow prop and state comparison is sufficient for your use case.**

 `shouldComponentUpdate()` is invoked before rendering when new props or state are being received.
 Defaults to `true`.
 This method is not called for the initial render or when `forceUpdate()` is used.